xieweiAlex/English_Learning/words/2021/words-April.md

 The French are **discreet** about money and flinch at **ostentatious** displays of wealth. -

 It is easy to **misconstrue** confidence as arrogance.
-They **construed** her silence as meaning that she ag
+They **construed** her silence as meaning that she agree
 **corned beef**
 She watched them through a **slit** in the curtains.
 Harry looked to his left.
 Hermione was gazing **transfixed** at Hagrid's.
 **transfix** an enemy with a sword

-He's a smart, **inquisitive**, bright little boy. -
+He's a smart, **inquisitive**, bright little boy.
 He does see inflation rising a bit, but sees it as **transitory**
 Stocks weren't **fazed** by anything the Fed said -
 This is significant because the severe cases are those that **put a strain** on hospital systems and lead to an increased number of deaths.

 **All too often**, risk ends up looking like the ancient myth of the **Hydra**.
 It **overshoots** on the way up, corrects, stabilizes, and then **chops** around for a few months before usually heading higher.
-It happened in 1982–83, 2003–04, and 2009–11. -
+It happened in 1982–83, 2003–04, and 2009–11.
 Looks like they **overshot** their destination by 10 years
 There is no known **antidote** to the poison.
 She was holding on to the rope **for dear life**.